truemped/truemped.github.io/content/about.md

 as an individual or a very small team this does not necessarily mean winning for the company.

-If I happen to be your manager or we happen to work in the same company, please have a look at [How to: Daniel][5].
-This hopefully provides some context and kick start our relationship.

 [0]: https://elastic.co
 [1]: https://lucene.apache.org/solr
 [2]: https://clojure.org
 [3]: https://kafka.apache.org
 [4]: https://kafka.apache.org/documentation/streams/
-[5]: {{< ref "/how-to-daniel.md" >}}